MountainGod2/chaturbate_poller/README.md

 ## Configuration

-Create a `.env` file at the root with the necessary environment variables:
+Before running the poller, configure the environment by creating a `.env` file at the root of your project.
+This file should contain your Chaturbate API credentials and optional InfluxDB settings:

 ```text
 CB_USERNAME="your_chaturbate_username"